Thanksgiving Celebration Nov. 21

 If you've never experienced a turkey in the hold dinner before, below is a quick recap.

 The night before, the girls and staff prepare the turkeys.
 Each turkey is wrapped in multiple layers of foil and then wire tied to keep everything together.
 First, there are small fires started and staff will gradually add larger pieces of kindling to those fires to build them bigger.
 Soon, the smaller fires grow big enough to create one large fire and that's our cue to begin adding the larger pieces of wood!
-This year, we added larger logs over the hole and built the fire to burn on top of the logs.
-This allowed the hot coals to fall directly into the hole so we could later add the turkeys to cook.
-Once there were enough coals, the turkeys were added (this year we prepped and cooked 14!) and covered with hot coals, then finally covered with dirt to help keep in the heat.
+Once there were enough coals, the turkeys were added and covered with hot coals, then finally covered with dirt to help keep in the heat.
 They cook underground for about 12 hours and come out hot, savory, and delicious!
 Hopefully these snapshots will give you a bit of an insight to how the turkeys are prepared for this event!